Warnakala/blender-studio-tools/README.md

 Metastrips are regular Movie Strips that can be linked to a shot in kitsu.
 It is a good idea to create a seperate meta strip in a seperate channel that represents the shot.
 That gives you the freedom to assemble a shot out of multiple elements, like multiple storyboard pictures, and still have one metastrip that contains the full shot range.

 ![image info](./docs/images/metastrip.001.jpg)

+>**Good to know**: A metastrip can have 3 states.
+It can be **initialized** but **not** linked yet.
+That means the movie strips knows I am a metastrip but I don't have a relationship to a shot on Kitsu yet.
+It can be **linked**, which means the strip is already initialized and is linked to a sequence_id and shot_id on Kitsu.
+Only if a strip is linked you can exchange metadata, push thumbnails etc. The last state is **uninitialized** which basically means it's a regular movie strips and has nothing to do with kitsu.

 ###### Create a Metastrip
 1. Select a sequence strip for which you want to create a metastrip and execute the `Create Metastrip` operator.